jmeile/windows-autounattend/Readme.md

 * microsoft-updates.bat - Configures Windows Updates.
 * remoteOneDrive.ps1 - Disables One Drive from Starting on Boot.
 * win-updates.ps1 - Checks and install any that are available.
+* changeAdminPassword.ps1 - Changes admin passwords.
+You can define a second admin if you want